rubinius/rubinius/web/doc/it/bytecode-compiler/packager.markdown

 methods.
 These child compiled methods are included in the literals tuple of the parent compiled method.

-Once the Generator has finished packaging itself as a CompiledMethod, it invokes the Writer stage, passing in the CompiledMethod as its input.
+Once the Generator has finished packaging itself as a CompiledCode, it invokes the Writer stage, passing in the CompiledCode as its input.

 ## Files Referenced

-* *kernel/bootstrap/compiled_method.rb*: the basic implementation of
+* *kernel/bootstrap/compiled_code.rb*: the basic implementation of
-  CompiledMethod, mostly composed of wiring up primitives
+  CompiledCode, mostly composed of wiring up primitives
-* *kernel/common/compiled_method.rb*: a more robust implementation of CompiledMethod, a combination of primitive methods and methods written in Ruby
+* *kernel/common/compiled_code.rb*: a more robust implementation of CompiledCode, a combination of primitive methods and methods written in Ruby
-* *vm/builtin/compiledmethod.cpp*: the C++ implementation of the CompiledMethod primitives
+* *vm/builtin/compiledcode.cpp*: the C++ implementation of the CompiledCode primitives
-* *lib/compiler/generator.rb*: The implementation of the `package` method, which populates the CompiledMethod with information from the Generator object.
+* *lib/compiler/generator.rb*: The implementation of the `package` method, which populates the CompiledCode with information from the Generator object.

 ## Customization

-In general, the `package` method is designed to populate the CompiledMethod with a group of variables.
+In general, the `package` method is designed to populate the CompiledCode with a group of variables.
 However, you could also use the packager to populate another object with the same interface.
 However, it would not necessarily be useful on its own, without additional customizations later on